 Method 1 - Backup Android WiFi passwords to Google Manually

-Many Android phones and tablets enable you backup WiFi password to Google service.
+Many Android phones and tablets enable you backup WiFi passwords to Google service.
 Just follow the easy steps below.
 Then, you can do it yourself.

 Step 2: Find Backup and reset.
 Tick Back up my data to backup Wi-Fi passwords, app data, and settings to Google servers.

-However, not all Android phones or tablets allows you to do that.
-In this case, you need to ask help from some Android apps.
-Here, I list out top 2 Android Wi-Fi Backup apps for you.
+However, not all Android phones or tablets allow you to do that.
+In this case, you need to ask for help from some Android apps.
+Here, I list out the top 2 Android Wi-Fi Backup apps for you.